ergoplatform/ergodocs/docs/eco/ergonation.md

-# ErgoNation
+# ErgoNation: A Community-Driven Project for Decentralized Identity Verification

-[ErgoNation](https://ergonation.org/) is a community-driven project for decentralized identity (ΣID) verification. ΣIDs allow people to build reputation by engaging and contributing to the Ergo ecosystem.
-Users and projects of the ErgoNation are encouraged to protect the anonymity of participants, and strive for the ideals of a decentralized crypto ecosystem.
+[ErgoNation](https://ergonation.org/) is a project that is driven by the community and focuses on decentralized identity (ΣID) verification. ΣIDs are a way for individuals to build a reputation by actively participating and contributing to the Ergo ecosystem.
+We encourage all users and projects within ErgoNation to uphold the anonymity of participants and strive towards the ideals of a decentralized crypto ecosystem.

-Why?
+## Why ErgoNation?

-"One person, one vote."
-This is easy to achieve using centralized, non-anonymous mechanisms such as nation states distributing IDs.
-However, this is hard to achieve in an anonymous, decentralized manner.
-Therefore, the majority of crypto projects use tokens for governance, which conceptually resemble stock shares and corporate governance; all these follow the credo "more investment, more voting power."
-ErgoNation tries to bring the concept "one person, one vote" in an anonymous and decentralized way to the Ergo community.
-Projects can then use the on-chain ΣID data to create an electoral list.
+The concept of "one person, one vote" is easily achievable through centralized, non-anonymous mechanisms such as nation states distributing IDs.
+However, this becomes a challenge in an anonymous, decentralized environment.
+As a result, most crypto projects resort to using tokens for governance, which conceptually resemble stock shares and corporate governance; these follow the principle of "more investment, more voting power."
+ErgoNation aims to implement the concept of "one person, one vote" in an anonymous and decentralized manner within the Ergo community.
+Projects can then utilize the on-chain ΣID data to create an electoral list.

-How?
+## How Does ErgoNation Work?

-Participants start by creating a fresh Ergo wallet and fund it using the ErgoMixer.
-This preserves the participant’s anonymity.
+Participants begin by creating a new Ergo wallet and funding it using the ErgoMixer, which helps maintain the participant’s anonymity.
 Once a month, participants are given an opportunity to complete an identity verification event.
-The events are designed to prove that the participating ΣIDs are not bots or multi-accounts.
-In practice, they have to complete a short game to get a verification code.
-That code is a small user-specific amount of ERG that is sent to a predefined address.
-The event start time, verification codes, and end are all announced on-chain, which makes the history verifiable and unchangeable.
+These events are designed to ensure that the participating ΣIDs are not bots or multi-accounts.
+In practice, participants are required to complete a short game to receive a verification code.
+This code is a small user-specific amount of ERG that is sent to a predefined address.
+The start time of the event, verification codes, and end are all announced on-chain, ensuring the history is verifiable and unchangeable.

-Ideals
+## ErgoNation Ideals

-ErgoNation is a community where people are encouraged to not make any compromises on crypto ideals, decentralization and anonymity.
-There is no token, no treasury and no centralized team.
-That means the project relies completely on voluntary independent contributors, who can propose to add their work for the community.
-This also means that people are free to contribute work that inspires them, instead of being driven by commercial pressures of growth and profits.
+ErgoNation is a community that encourages its members to uphold the ideals of crypto, decentralization, and anonymity.
+There is no token, no treasury, and no centralized team.
+This means that the project is entirely dependent on voluntary independent contributors, who can propose to add their work for the community.
+This also means that individuals are free to contribute work that inspires them, instead of being driven by the commercial pressures of growth and profits.